biolab/orange3/doc/visual-programming/source/widgets/data/paintdata.rst

 -  **Data**

-   Attribute-valued data set created in the widget
+   Attribute-valued dataset created in the widget

 Description
 -----------

-The widget supports the creation of a new data set by visually placing data points on a two-dimension plane.
+The widget supports the creation of a new dataset by visually placing data points on a two-dimension plane.
 Data points can be placed on the plane individually (*Put*) or in a larger number by brushing (*Brush*).
 Data points can belong to classes if the data is intended to be used in